Placing an object on public land

 You must apply for a permit to place an object on public land, including but not limited to the following activities:

-• temporary storage of construction/building material
+• temporary storage of construction/building material/vehicle access

 • waste bins